Honeytree-Technologies/Mastodon-Auto-Installer/README.md

 6. Start the deployment: `./auto_script.sh`.
 7. Input the requested details: username, email, domain name, DB size, Elasticsearch preference.
 8. Accept terms of service as prompted.
-9. Follow further on-screen instructions to complete the setup.
+9. Follow the on-screen instructions to complete the setup.

 ## Post Deployment